 Blacklists may contain websites, IPs, and device IDs that are considered discredited with various types of fraud spotted.

 While this technique works after the fact, it helps to prevent further damage from the exposed IPs and IDs.

 Metrics are tricky.
-In order to depict the real state of things, you need to constantly check metric accuracy and compare the results with several sources.
-It is never a bad thing to double check.
+In order to depict the actual state of things, you need to constantly check metric accuracy and compare the results with several sources.
+It is never a bad thing to double-check.